 - Traffic sources – Amazon, Google SEO, collaboration, other people’s audiences

-- Engage potential customers – weekly blog posts, bi-weekly emails, online seminars
+- Engage potential customers – blog posts, weekly emails, online workshops and free trainings, Facebook Group

 There are many things I’m not doing in my online business.
-Including social media, paid advertising, in person speaking, podcasting.
+Including most social media, in person speaking, podcasting.

 I may add some of these in the future.
 But for now, keeping my business simple and laser focused on the few things that work for me are key to my success.